Ty France Player Props: Mariners vs. Cardinals

 Ty France At The Plate

-- France has an OPS of .871, fueled by an OBP of .398 to go with a slugging percentage of .474.
-All three of those stats are best among Seattle hitters this season.
+- France has an OPS of .830, fueled by an OBP of .380 to go with a slugging percentage of .450.
+All three of those stats rank first among Seattle hitters this season.

-- Among the qualified hitters in MLB, he ranks 23rd in batting average, 24th in on-base percentage, and 60th in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 30th, his on-base percentage ranks 44th, and he is 73rd in the league in slugging.

-- France has picked up a hit in 16 of 19 games this year, with multiple hits six times.
+- France has picked up a hit in 80.0% of his 20 games this season, with more than one hit in 30.0% of those games.

-- In nine games this season (47.4%), France has picked up an RBI, and in three of those games (15.8%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- France has picked up an RBI in 45.0% of his games this season, with two or more RBI in 15.0% of his games.
+He has also driven in three or more runs in one contest.

+- In 70.0% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (15.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.